belarix/xfce-Dark-theme-/README.md

          Included are profiles for the excellent xfce4-panel-profiles addon that replicate a Win9x or Win7 style taskbar: They should be placed in either /.local/share/xfce4-panel-profiles/ or /usr/local/share/xfce4-panel-profiles/layouts/ to show up in its Backup/Restore menu.

+         If not using a profile, border size needs set to at least 1px in the panel's settings for things to look right.

 Etc: The CSD has a standard Windows button order defined in GTK3/4's settings.ini but Xfce4's xfsettingsd overrides this.
      A workaround would be to execute this somwhere at logon: